marclarr/fieldspy/README.md

 As mentioned before, Fieldspy is capable of handling multiple "and/or" conditions.
 You may have already noticed that in the example above the condition variable is an array that holds an object literal.
 You can pass multiple object literals to the condition array.
-From here, simply imagine an "or" operator between each object and an "and" operator between all name-value pairs inside an object.
+Now simply imagine an "or" operator between each object and an "and" operator between all name-value pairs inside an object.
 Have a look at the example below: